 Vieux Carré Cocktail

 Whenever I go out to eat with other people, I love asking everyone at the table what they are going to order.
+Some people look up the menu before they get to the restaurant, and go in already decided.
+But not me!

-That’s how I ended up trying a Vieux Carré cocktail for the first time — someone else ordered the other drink I wanted to try, so I ordered one of these on a whim.
+When my husband orders something I was eyeing, I use it as an opportunity to try something totally new.
+That’s how I ended up trying a Vieux Carré cocktail for the first time — someone else ordered the other drink I wanted to try (and promised me a sip), so I ordered one of these on a whim.

-The Vieux Carré is another cocktail with New Orleans roots.
+We all know I love to recreate my favorite recipes here on the blog, like these frozen lemon daiquiris I tried last time I was in New Orleans.
+The Vieux Carré is another cocktail with NOLA roots.
 Its name is French for the ‘Old Quarter,’ AKA what we’d now call the French Quarter.
+(I’m craving a beignet right now!)

 Complex yet smooth, the Vieux Carré is a fitting drink to represent New Orleans.
 When you walk the streets there, it just feels old.
 This drink sips like a classic with a story to tell.